Red Hot Chili Peppers 2013–2014 Tour: Anthony Kiedis security guard scuffle

-On June 21, 2013, and prior to Chili Peppers show that night in Delaware, Anthony Kiedis, who along with his tour manager, Gage Freeman and a female friend were attempting to enter the Four Seasons hotel in Philadelphia to see the Rolling Stones before they left for their own concert when a security guard mistook Kiedis for a fan and made an attempt to block him from entering.
+On June 21, 2013, prior to the Chili Peppers show that night in Delaware, Anthony Kiedis, along with his tour manager, Gage Freeman and a female friend were attempting to enter the Four Seasons hotel in Philadelphia to see the Rolling Stones before they left for their own concert, when a security guard mistook Kiedis for a fan and made an attempt to block him from entering.
 A scuffle broke out with the guard attempting to slam Kiedis to the ground with hotel security, Freeman and a bystander coming to his aid.
-After a brief discussion with the guard and hotel security, Kiedis and the guard shook hands with Kiedis only response on the situation being "I love the Rolling Stones".
-The Four Seasons and The Rolling Stones management said the guard did not work for them however speculated he was a local guard hired to supplement their regular security team.
+After a brief discussion with the guard and hotel security, Kiedis and the guard shook hands, with Kiedis's only response on the situation being "I love the Rolling Stones".
+The Four Seasons and The Rolling Stones management said the guard did not work for them; however, they speculated he was a local guard hired to supplement their regular security team.
 Moments after the scuffle, the Rolling Stones exited the building to their awaiting limos.

-Chad Smith death threats
+Chad Smith's death threats

-On November 8, 2013, while the band was in Brazil, the band's drummer, Chad Smith made an appearance at a drum clinic where he was presented with a soccer jersey a local Brazilian Flamengo team.
+On November 8, 2013, while the band was in Brazil, the band's drummer, Chad Smith, made an appearance at a drum clinic where he was presented with a soccer jersey from a local Brazilian Flamengo team.
 Smith, who was appearing in the city of the team's hated rival, proceeded to jokingly place the jersey down his pants and threw it on the floor.
 Fans in attendance responded with boos and one person even threw an object at Smith, barely missing his head.
-Smith attempted to calm the crowd down telling them he was kidding and the only place that it's OK to hate something or someone is in sports.
-Following his appearance, fans took to the internet including YouTube in outrage over Smith's joke feeling it was completely disrespectful.
-Some fans issued more dangerous threats towards Smith by saying would be killed or pelted with grenades or rocks onstage when the band performed in Brazil.
-Smith issued a statement through Twitter starting "'I want to apologize for my inappropriate antics at the drum clinic, my joke about team rivalries went too far.
+Smith attempted to calm the crowd down, telling them he was kidding and the only place that it's OK to hate something or someone is in sports.
+Following his appearance, fans took to the internet, including YouTube, in outrage over Smith's joke, feeling it was completely disrespectful.
+Some fans issued more dangerous threats towards Smith by saying he would be killed or pelted with grenades or rocks on stage when the band performed in Brazil.
+Smith issued a statement through Twitter stating, "'I want to apologize for my inappropriate antics at the drum clinic, my joke about team rivalries went too far.
 Flamengo fans...I'm sorry" The post was accompanied by pictures of Smith wearing the Flamengo team jersey along with hanging out signing autographs for the team's supporters in attempts to further smooth over the situation.
 Smith even promised to wear the jersey for 24 hours and personally visit the team to apologize to the players.
 The band performed the following night without any problems.